A predictable editorial with a predictable scapegoat

 West Virginia Democrat Joe Manchin, the co-sponsor of failed legislation to expand background checks for gun purchases, doesn’t have any plans to revive the measure in the wake of the Oregon shooting.

-“We don’t have any statement on the shooting and don’t have any . . .
+“We don’t have any statement on the . . .